• Home

 • 1 package Rice Paper Wraps for Spring rolls available at most stores in the Asian food section or at any Asian market; large round ones are easier to work with

-• 1-2 red bell peppers sliced lengthwise
+• 1 to 2 red bell peppers sliced lengthwise

 • 1 bunch green onions sliced lengthwise